Financial-Times/origami/README.md

 @include oForms();
 ```

 If you would like to be more specific about what aspects of the styles get output, then you'll need to provide the primary mixin with an `$opts` map.
-For example, in order to output styles for text inputs and checkboxes, and add the abilty to inlne them, you would use the following:
+For example, in order to output styles for text inputs and checkboxes, and add the ability to inlne them, you would use the following:
 ```scss
 @import 'o-forms';
 @include oForms($opts: (